FlamJamCamCode/Crucible/system share/foundations/42a architecture-first-civilization-pdf.md

 - **Shared discoveries**: When one member finds a great utility provider, the knowledge spreads
 - **Collective learning**: Trust networks accumulate wisdom about what works
-- **Desire visibility**: Learning what others actually want, not just what works
+- **Desire visibility**: Learning what others actually want, usually learning how to facilitate what other want, without keeping state of what each other want in any explicit fashion (note it is also inherent by privacy need (not full 'I' shared) and the reality of changing 'wants' in a person: 'I shall inform the absolute minimum to the sufficiently trusted only and with as much stealth but in order to achieve what I want').
-- **Pathway optimization**: Members share successful computational routes
+- **Pathway optimization**: Members share successful computational routes; Often they 'are' the computational/manifestational-whatever-domain routes.
+(Consider needing brain surgery.
+Or an airplane ride.
+Or a renovation of your bathroom.
+It fundamentally plays into anything.
+And especially in terms of privacy preserving sufficient to be allowed the computers of the information substrate)
-- **Will coalescence enhancement**: Information about compatible gatherings flows through trust
+- **Will coalescence enhancement**: Information about compatible gatherings flow through trust
-- **Economic opportunities**: Trust networks become channels for valuable opportunities
+- **Economic opportunities**: Trust networks become channels for valuable opportunities; Exit node for obfuscation.
+Entry nodes for massive information filtration.
+All things coordination.

 This creates positive network effects where being in a trust network provides:
 - Better utility options through collective discovery